PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

   Programs written on computers and then transferred onto an embedded microprocessor in a device to control its function - also called firmware.
 The embedded program is an integrated part of the device and not directly accessible by the user.

 Empty Statement
   A statement that consists of only a semicolon `;`.
 It does nothing and is often referred to as a {term}`null statement`.
-Empty states are used where the syntax requires a statement but the contents are optionally not required, to provide an empty body to a for or while loop, or to carry a label in the end of a compound statement.
+Empty statements are used where the syntax requires a statement but the contents are optionally not required, to provide an empty body to a for or while loop, or to carry a label in the end of a compound statement.

 Entity
   The entities of a C++ program are values, objects, references, functions, enumerators, types, class members, templates, template specializations, and namespaces.
 ECS consists of three main parts: